hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 for each roster to the concatenation of two items:
 1. The verification key computed by the `HintsService` for that roster.
 2. The minimum threshold weight that a verifier should accept for a signature by this verification key.
-(This will 1/3 of the total weight in the roster, which is _not_ necessarily 1/3 of 50B HBAR---unless all HBAR were, in fact, staked to nodes in the roster).
+(This will be 1/3 of the total weight in the roster, which is _not_ necessarily 1/3 of 50B HBAR---unless all HBAR were, in fact, staked to nodes in the roster).

 Despite their separate responsibilities, both the `HintsService` and `HistoryService` share a high-level design that